-The Colorado Equal Pay Law prohibits all employers from discriminating in the amount or rate of employees' wages solely on the basis of an employee's sex (CO Rev. Stat.
+The Colorado Equal Pay Law prohibits all employers from discriminating in the amount or rate of employees' wages solely based on an employee's sex (CO Rev. Stat.
 Sec.
-8-5-101 et seq.).
-Additionally, the Colorado Anti-Discrimination Act prohibits employers from discriminating in matters of compensation against any person on the basis of disability, race, creed, color, sex, sexual orientation, religion, age, national origin, or ancestry (CO Rev. Stat.
+8-5-101et seq.).
+Additionally, the Colorado Anti-Discrimination Act prohibits employers from discriminating in matters of compensation against any person based on disability, race, creed, color, sex, sexual orientation, religion, age, national origin, or ancestry (CO Rev. Stat.
 Sec.
-24-34-401 et seq.).
+24-34-401et seq.).

 Wage disclosure.
-The Anti-Discrimination Act also makes it unlawful for an employer to:
+The Anti-Discrimination Act makes it unlawful for an employer to:

 • Discharge, discipline, discriminate against, coerce, intimidate, threaten, or interfere with any employee or other person who has inquired about, disclosed, compared, or otherwise discussed the employee's wages.